 Awareness professionals rejoice!
 It is finally here, and this year, it has something to prove: SANS Security Awareness is thrilled to announce that the 2019 SANS Security Awareness Report is ready for you to review.In its fifth year, this report titled The Rising Era of Awareness Training, represents data that was submitted by nearly 1,600 of your security awareness peers from across the globe.

-This year, we’ve come to an exciting realization: This is the era of awareness training.
+This year, we’ve come to an exciting realization: This is the era of security awareness training.

 Over the past few months, we’ve tirelessly assessed, analyzed, and aggregated the findings from survey respondents so that you, the awareness professional, can make data-led decisions on how to improve your program and benchmark your program against your peers for awareness training success.
 We’ve built on findings from previous years to hone in on the primary issues faced by awareness professionals: a lack of resources, the struggle of overcoming lack of leadership understanding and support, and job role ambiguity.